To be at one with nature is to be at one with yourself.

 Hiking up a snow-capped mountain is truly magical when you have the right gear on your side, but if you don’t, things can go south pretty quickly (namely your body temperature).
 Our latest range of outerwear was made to help you feel at one with the elements.
 Most of our jackets and coats are water and windproof so if it rains during your hike, it will be less of a hindrance and more of an adventure.
-They also feature down and insulation to keep you warm, but the addition of lightweight breathable fabrics with targeted ventilation means you can go hard without fear of overheating.
+They also feature insulation to keep you warm, but the addition of lightweight fabrics means you can go hard without fear of overheating.

 Bring the right crew